canonical/ubuntu-server-documentation/docs/how-to/create-qemu-vms-with-up-to-1024-vcpus.md

 (create-qemu-vms-with-up-to-1024-vcpus)=
-# Create QEMU VMs with up to 1024 vCPUs
+# QEMU VMs with up to 1024 vCPUs

 For a long time, QEMU only supported launching virtual machines with 288 vCPUs or fewer.
 While this was acceptable a decade ago, nowadays it is more common to see processors with 300+ physical cores available.
 For this reason, QEMU has been modified to support virtual machines with up to 1024 vCPUs.
 The caveat is that the user has to provide a few specific (and not trivial to guess) command line options to enable such a feature, and that is the gap that this document aims to fill.